Reverse Curl Muscle Activation: Benefits and Techniques for Serious Lifters (Barbell vs Dumbbells)

-Exercises | Written by Nathan Petitpas | Updated on 18 April 2023
+Exercises | Written by Nathan Petitpas | Updated on 9 August 2024

-Weight lifters wanting to switch up their workouts and utilize an alternating grip may wonder about the reverse curl muscles worked, and how the pros and cons weigh when stacked against a traditional bicep curl.7
+Weight lifters wanting to switch up their workouts and utilize an alternating grip may wonder about the reverse curl muscles worked, and how the pros and cons weigh when stacked against a traditional bicep curl.1

 While there is an age-old argument between whether or not the standard curl vs reverse curl is better, this article will discuss the good, the bad, and the physiology behind both curl methods, as well as discuss the key differences between using a barbell vs dumbbells on reverse curls.

-Reverse Curls & the Muscles Worked
+Reverse Curls Muscles Worked

 For some, the bicep is the hardest muscle to grow.
 Reverse curls are a great exercise to use to build the arms, because it works a number of important muscles in the arm and forearm.